Introduction to Bacon & the Art of Living

 Cleavers are large size choppers.

 This is an apparatus that is designed to spray fat over meat which does away with any objectionable, old fashioned method of putting the fat into the mouth and spouting it.
 Spouting by the mouth is not only objectionable but in the highest degree objectionable and disgusting, not only to the operator but also to the consumer, who, in many cases was compelled through the practice to swallow disease germs.
 The mechanical device is easily operated.
-The outer cylinder is filled with warm water, and the melted fat poured into the center of the apparatus through a strainer.
+The outer cylinder is filled with warm water, and the melted fat poured into the centre of the apparatus through a strainer.
 The operator then blows through the pipe and the fine spray of fat falls evenly on the meat.

 The reason for spraying the meat with fat is to keep flies and other insects off the meat.

-In a way, this letter is the fulfillment of our quest.
+In a way, this letter is the fulfilment of our quest.
 This is what we need to set up our bacon factory in Kraaifontein.
 This is the highest point we have reached over the last two years and still, we are only beginning our quest.
 There are more matters to understand before we can design a curing system that is not on par with C & T Harris or Jeppe’s bacon plant in Denmark but better.
 Nothing less than creating the best bacon on earth will do.

 Please ask James to send me the date for their wedding so that I can start planning my vacation.
 Remember that I am bringing back many more plans and drawings!
 I intend spending most of my time with the children in Cape Town.
 Will it be possible for you and Trudie to visit us?
 I am planning to ask Minette to marry me and it would be great if you could attend the function.